CalfCrusher/CryptoDashboard/crypto-dashboard/RULES.md

 Why: Changes made without context risk introducing bugs and technical debt.

 ## Rule 3 — Run Checks Before Committing or Deploying
-Always run tests, linters, type checks, security scans, and any project‑specific validations locally (and rely on CI) before merging or deploying.
+Always run tests, linters, type checks, security scans, and any project‑specific validations locally (and rely on CI) before committing or deploying.
+Verify there are **zero compilation errors** and **zero lint errors** before making any commit.
 For systems interacting with external services (e.g., trading, infra), include simulation or staging runs as part of validation.

+**For AI agents**: Before running `git commit`, use available tools to check for errors.
+Never commit broken code.

 Why: Automated and manual checks catch regressions early and protect production systems.